C4UH/PDMP/README.md

 Health data standards from www.phdsc.org ), IHE, CDA, C-CDA, CCR, and PDF/healthcare as built-in methods.
 We anticipate that our member community will find that one quick and simple method to "just integrate now" can radically reduced initial and sustaining costs.
 The benefit?
-Reduction or elimination of many old barriers and quick, affordable the adoption of HIE efforts by rural and white space providers, and all other health care stakeholders.
+Reduction or elimination of many old barriers and quick, affordable adoption of HIE efforts by rural and white space providers, as well as other health care stakeholders.

 Clearly, we are all ready, as members of the global health community, to have a few things that are simpler, easier, and less costly to help achieve HIE.
 C4UH hopes to share One Good Thing